TechneWare/SmarterMail.Cli/README.md

     public Error?
 ResponseError { get; set; }
 }
 ```
-_Currently used in the CLI by the `CommandBase` class, to give all commands the ability to check results of an API call_
+_Currently used in the CLI by the `CommandBase` class, to give all commands the ability to check the results of an API call_

 For example, the login response:
 ```csharp